Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-The tactic is almost the same as the normal one.
-Destroy one of the cards as quickly as possible while standing close to the central platform.
-Then move a bit into the free space created before getting hit by the central platform.
+Be quick when destroying the cards.
+Level 3 Soul Robber full combo is enough to destroy them quickly.
+It will also move you forward a bit, so keep this in mind when moving away from the central platform.

-Don't try to hit the gunners.
-They are very annoying due to becoming targetable at the same time as they start shooting.
-You could time a Fire Blast (△) exactly at the moment where they become vulnerable, which is when Oogie says "Joking!" for the second time, but it's much better to just stay away from them.
-They won't contribute much damage either way.
+Avoid the gunners.
+They're not worth it for how little they contribute and how risky they are.

-When you need to throw the exploding dices in his mouth, you have time to throw 2 at him.
-They won't do extra damage, but it gives you more space to not get hit by the explosions.
+For the exploding dices, during the "WOW" part of the song, throw 2 of them at Oogie Boogie to give yourself much more safe space from the explosions.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248713.png">